eclipse-embed-cdt/web-jekyll/pages/debug/jlink-install.md

 ## Why J-Link?

-In case you wonder why GNU MCU Eclipse decided to provide support to SEGGER J-Link, the short answer is: **because of [J-Link EDU](http://www.segger.com/j-link-edu.html) and of SWO.** The long answer may include the following:
+In case you wonder why Eclipse Embedded CDT decided to provide support to SEGGER J-Link, the short answer is: **because of [J-Link EDU](http://www.segger.com/j-link-edu.html) and of SWO.** The long answer may include the following:

 - **wide processor support** (there is probably no unsupported ARM processor in the entire galaxy, and if you find one in a remote quadrant, I'm pretty sure it'll be shortly added to the list)
 - it is a true **multi-platform** solution, providing drivers for **Windows**, **macOS** and **GNU/Linux**